 Recently, we were over in the Tampa Bay area and found TONS of these beautiful white shells and my kids went to town.
 We came home with a few buckets full.

-And then the shells sat around for a while because every Pinterest idea I discovered online seemed either too lofty or time-consuming for my admittedly novice crafting abilities.
+I promptly cleaned the shells when we got home and then, I admittedly let them sit around for a while because every Pinterest idea I discovered online seemed either too lofty or time-consuming for my admittedly novice crafting abilities.

 And then it dawned on me that the kids would probably just enjoy painting them.
 Seashell painting!
 It was such crazy, simple idea that I felt like a dunce for not thinking of it sooner.